 What is the single most important thing for your e-commerce business right now?
 What is that thing that needs to be your guideline for long-term success?
 It’s not the conversion rate, cart abandonment rate, adspend or any of those metrics.

 It’s your customer.

-Unfortunately, the customer experience often gets neglected in the sea of data surrounding modern business owners.
+Unfortunately, the customer satisfaction often gets neglected in the sea of data surrounding modern business owners.
 Customer feedback is the easiest way to know what you’re doing right with your e-commerce store and what areas need improvement.

 Social Media Feedback